-In addition to the large-scale site design considerations set out above, careful design consideration is needed in relation to other elements of wind and solar farm developments, including: access roads, storage and maintenance facilities, substations, battery storage facilities, and linkages to the local and national distributions grids.
+In addition to the large-scale site design considerations set out above, careful design consideration is needed in relation to other elements of wind and solar farm developments, including: access roads, storage and maintenance facilities, substations, battery storage facilities, and linkages to the distribution and transmission grid networks.
 The design of these elements should be informed by reference to the characteristic scale, form and dominant construction materials used in the architecture of the local area, as well as existing ecological connectivity.

-4.3 The landscape design challenge
+The landscape design challenge

-The development of large-scale wind and solar farms present challenging landscape design problems, so the consideration of the landscape should be the starting point for the design of either type of facility.
+The development of large-scale wind and solar farms present landscape design challenges, so the consideration of the landscape should be the starting point for the design of either type of facility.
 Wind farms require careful consideration of the location and arrangement of groups of very large moving tower structures against the landscape and skyline backdrop.
-Solar arrays present a different type of landscape design problem.
+Solar arrays present a different type of landscape design challenge.
 In flat landscapes, setting solar arrays may be effectively screened from view by perimeter planting and screening.
 Flat landscapes are, however, rare in hilly Wales.
-More frequently the solar array layouts result in bold regular geometric patterns seen set against the field and landscape pattern in the area.
+More frequently the solar array layouts result in bold regular geometric patterns seen set against the existing field and landscape pattern in the area.
 With both types of facility, the challenge is to devise a design that is a positive response to the landscape setting.